ahmadfathan/fthnlabs_display/README.md

 1. Animation (fade-in, fade-out, slide-in, slide-out)
 2. Running Text

+## Feature Request

+You can request a specific feature for the next release by opening an issue [here](https://github.com/ahmadfathan/fthnlabs_display/issues/new).

+## Bug Report

+If you found any bugs in the library, you can open new issue [here](https://github.com/ahmadfathan/fthnlabs_display/issues/new).

 ## Support Me

+To improve this library, we spend times, money, and energy.
+Any amount of support will be appreciated.
 If you found this project useful, you can support me via:

 - [Saweria](https://saweria.co/fthnlabs)